 He is also the author of the horror novella 'Dug Deep' as well as the 'Celebrityville' series of books, and has reviewed genre and exploitation movies for publications such as 'Sleaze Fiend Magazine' and 'Exploitation Nation'.
 He is currently working on an adaptation of 'For Want Of A Nail' for television, in addition to his new novel “Murder at the Grindhouse”, a coming-of-age murder mystery set during the last notorious years of New York City's 42nd Street.

 What is this blog?:

-In recent years I have also been working (as Cameraman, Editor, Script Editor, and occasional Script Writer) on educational DVDs, such as “Sex & Ethics”, “Gaia & Genesis”, "War & Peace", "Abortion: Ancient & Modern", "The Problem of Evil", "Life After Death", and "Ethical Theories", which are designed for GCSE and Sixth Form students.
+I have worked for Ethics Online for many years, in numerous capacities, on educational DVDs such as “Sex & Ethics”, “Gaia & Genesis”, "War & Peace", "Abortion: Ancient & Modern", "The Problem of Evil", "Life After Death", and "Ethical Theories I & II", which are designed for GCSE and Sixth Form students.
 These award-winning films have been well-received by teachers and students alike.
 Follow the links for Ethics Online's Website and YouTube Channel.

 To view my Top 50 Films of All-Time, click here.

 Post a Comment